-You can publish derived data, or OS OpenData products under Open Government Licence.
-For OS data products or derived data not available under OGL, you must use an End User Licence, or an INSPIRE End User Licence where you’re acting under the INSPIRE Regulations 2009.
+You can publish derived data, or OS OpenData under Open Government Licence.
+For OS data or derived data not available under OGL, you must use an End User Licence, or an INSPIRE End User Licence where you’re acting under the INSPIRE Regulations 2009.

-You’ll need to monitor what an end user does with the data to make sure it’s being used for the relevant purpose.
+You’ll need to monitor what an end user does with the OS data to make sure it’s being used for the relevant purpose.

 Web mapping services

-You can sell ad space in hard copy and online publications on the pages with OS licensed data so long as it’s cost recovery and not profit making.
-On pages where there’s no OS licensed data, we don’t make any restrictions.
+You can sell ad space in hard copy and online publications on the pages with OS data so long as it’s cost recovery and not profit making.
+On pages where there’s no OS data, we don’t make any restrictions.

 - Related to/associated with the purpose of the publication at the time.

 - Secondary content.